 - Ward Leaders: Ward young women leaders can be asked to assist the stake with the registration process.
 You may ask the ward leader to collect Signature Forms, Epipen Forms, Buddy Agreements, and payments and ensure that each card is filled out completely.
 The ward young women leader may also help by writing comments about the camper on the Signature Form that would be helpful for the staff to know.
 If ward leaders help with the registration process, they should be educated on the registration process and reminded that they should only staple Signature Forms together if the roommate names on each card match.

-Before Stake Registration Day, stake leaders should staple together the Signature Forms of two or three campers wishing to be in the same counselor group.
-Two to three campers may room together.
-Foursomes will be split up.
+Before Stake Registration Day, stake leaders should staple together the Signature Forms of two campers wishing to be in the same counselor group.
+Two campers may room together.
 Some girls have a very difficult time if they are not paired up correctly, so your care and concern when performing this task is appreciated.
 Please honor the campers’ requests unless they have suggested more than two roommates or roommate selections do not match up.
 In order for forms to be stapled together, roommates must have the others’ names on each of their respective forms.
 If a change needs to be made, please notify the parents/guardians and the girls involved before Registration Day.
 Necessary changes should be made and noted in the top right corner of the forms before turning them in on registration day.
 Please be aware that when a young woman or her parent/guardian comes to us with a complaint about not being placed with the right roommate(s), we refer them to their stake leaders.
 Oakcrest does not take responsibility for roommate issues.